solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

   }
 ```

-This allows us to write HTML generation code that looks like:
+This allows us to write HTML generation code that looks like this:
 ```c
   tag("div", {
       attr_s("class", "todo-form");